Cuban Americans

 Many metropolitan areas throughout the United States have significant Cuban American populations.
-Florida (1.53 million in 2017) has the highest concentration of Cuban Americans in the United States.
-Over 850,000 Cuban-Americans reside in Miami-Dade County, where they are the largest single ethnic group and constitute a majority of the population in many municipalities.
-Florida is followed by California (110,702), New Jersey (99,987), Texas (86,183) and New York (78,478).
+Florida (1,621,352 in 2023) has the highest concentration of Cuban Americans in the United States.
+Over 1.2 million Cuban Americans reside in Miami-Dade County (home to 52 percent of all Cuban immigrants in the U.S.), where they are the largest single ethnic group and constitute a majority of the population in many municipalities.